 Söğüşçü Cimbom: for offal wraps (söğüş)

 Okay, this one is definitely weirder than the fried liver and you won’t find many tourists there, I’ll give you that.
-In this very filling offal wrap, you’ll find thinly chopped tongue, brain, and cheeks!
-Veggies, herbs, raw onions, lots of seasoning and pul biber cut through the fatty meat in the most wonderful way.
+Söğüş is a wrap filled (very generously) with chopped offals.
+You’ve got thinly chopped tongues, brains, and cheeks!
+Crunchy raw vegetables, herbs, and spices cut through the fatty meat most wonderfully.
 All of this is bursting out of a very thick and pillowy flatbread.
 Come on, you must feel intrigued.

-The friendly owner is a fan of Galatasaray football club, that’s why everything is painted in yellow and red.
+The friendly owner is a fan of the Galatasaray football club, so everything is painted yellow and red.
 The place is full of Galatasaray memorabilia, you might find it kitsch but I think it’s a fun place.
 If you’re feeling adventurous and want to try something new, have a söğüş!
-I recommend drinking ayran alongside your söğüş.
+I recommend drinking ayran alongside it.

 To order 1 söğüş say bir adet acısız söğüş.
 If you want a spicy one say bir adet acılı söğüş.